cattandrej/the-deepfake-lab-the-glass-room/readme.md

 ## Current state of the project

-* [Deepfake Lab preview](https://cattandrej.github.io/the-deepfake-lab-the-glass-room/) - You can check the actual status of the project visiting this link.
+* [Deepfake Lab preview](https://cattandrej.github.io/the-deepfake-lab-the-glass-room/) - You can check the actual status of the project visiting by this link.

 ## Implementation